 Real-World Evidence (RWE) and Public Health Emergency Response Requires Laboratory Interoperability

 RWE, data collected as part of routine clinical care, represents an enormous untapped potential resource for secondary use cases such as public health surveillance, clinical translational research, regulatory and quality improvement, and post-market surveillance of IVD vendor assays.
 An enormous amount of laboratory test data is generated in support of patient healthcare across the country using a wide variety of IVD test systems.
-The data are represented using different data structures and codes, depending on the healthcare system and the LIS and EHRs used.
-Even though the same component may be measured using the same reagents and IVD system, the result’s digital representation may differ significantly across organizations, LIS, and EHR systems.
-For the data to be used effectively for patient care, providing computerized decision support, public health reporting, or in research across institutions, they can first be converted to a common representation, a process which at present is manually performed.

 A national interoperable health system could allow for diagnostic information to be used to better support clinical decision-making and enable RWE relevance and reliability.
 Despite more than a decade of federal investment in RWE, there are still many barriers to effective use, including lack of data interoperability.
 The vision of a national interoperable health system remains elusive.
 SHIELD specifically seeks to address the foundational conditions preventing laboratory data interoperability through the creation of unique laboratory test data fingerprints for any laboratory test performed on a particular IVD and set of reagents and test kits.